Md-Siam-Mia-Man/DevAssist/README.md

 Ever found yourself in a loop of...

-*   😭 Trying to paste your entire project into a chat window, only to hit the context limit?
+- 😭 Trying to paste your entire project into a chat window, only to hit the context limit?
-*   😵‍💫 Manually copying and pasting a dozen files, losing all sense of the project's structure?
+- 😵‍💫 Manually copying and pasting a dozen files, losing all sense of the project's structure?
-*   🧩 Pasting just an error message, knowing the AI needs more context but not wanting to find and copy it all?
+- 🧩 Pasting just an error message, knowing the AI needs more context but not wanting to find and copy it all?
-*   🥱 Writing boring commit messages when an AI could do it better with the right `git diff`?
+- 🥱 Writing boring commit messages when an AI could do it better with the right `git diff`?

 **DevAssist is here to fix that!** It's a simple, powerful toolkit designed to eliminate the friction between your local development workflow and Large Language Models (LLMs).
 It programmatically packages your code, diffs, and errors into perfect, context-rich prompts, so you can spend less time copy-pasting and more time building.

 ## ✨ Features

-*   **📦 `export`**: Bundle your entire project structure and code into a single, clean text file.
+- **📦 `export`**: Bundle your entire project structure and code into a single, clean text file.
+- **🧠 `Intelligent Framework Detection`**: Automatically detects your project's framework (React, Vue, Django, etc.) to give your AI better high-level context.
-*   **🔪 `chunk`**: Slice large files into AI-friendly, digestible chunks with a handy table of contents.
+- **🔪 `chunk`**: Slice large files into AI-friendly, digestible chunks with a handy table of contents.
-*   **🎭 `diff`**: Show a Git-style diff to your AI, providing crucial "before and after" context.
+- **🎭 `diff`**: Show a Git-style diff to your AI, providing crucial "before and after" context.
-*   **🚑 `error`**: Instantly package an error log with the relevant code snippet that caused it.
+- **🚑 `error`**: Instantly package an error log with the relevant code snippet that caused it.
-*   **✍️ `commit`**: Generate a context-aware `git diff` to have an AI write your commit messages for you.
+- **✍️ `commit`**: Generate a context-aware `git diff` to have an AI write your commit messages for you.

 ## 📦 Installation